dante-signal31/vdist/docs/howtouse.md

-Here is what it does: vdist will build an OS package called 'yourapp-1.0.deb' from a Git repo located at https://github.com/you/yourapp, from branch 'master' using the vdist profile 'ubuntu-trusty' (more on vdist profiles later).
+Here is what it does: vdist will build an OS package called 'yourapp-1.0.deb' from a Git repo located at https://github.com/you/yourapp, from branch 'master' using the vdist profile 'ubuntu-lts' (more on vdist profiles later).
 While doing so, it will download and compile a Python interpreter framework and installs your application's dependencies into that framework.
 The whole resulting python framework will be wrapped up in a